Hydriuk/CommandShortcuts/README.md

   - `Sprint`: Hold the sprint key
   - `LeanLeft`: Hold the lean left key
   - `LeanRight`: Hold the lean right key
-  - `ToggleTactical`: Hold/Press  ?   ?   ?   ?   ?   ?   ?   ? the toggle tactical key while holding a weapon which can use this action
+  - `ToggleTactical`: Press the toggle tactical key while holding a weapon equipped with a toggleable tactical.
+Can't be casted
   - `HoldBreath`: Hold the hold breath key
   - `Plugin1`: Hold the plugin hotkey 1
   - `Plugin2`: Hold the plugin hotkey 2